 The U.S. spends far more on medical care than any other nation, but our investments in healthcare aren’t resulting in improved health outcomes.
 In fact, the U.S. ranks well below many of its global counterparts and competitors on a number of health outcomes, including overall life expectancy and the incidence of preventable diseases or injuries.
 The passage of the Affordable Care Act (ACA) has placed renewed focus on health promotion and disease prevention and the need for more professionals who are able to develop policies, conduct research, and implement strategies to improve the nation’s health outcomes.

 Graduates will have the necessary knowledge and skills related to:

 The Public Health major prepares students for any number of satisfying careers helping Americans live longer, more fulfilling lives.
 It’s a great choice for students who want to put their intellect—and compassion—to work.

-With this degree, you can be part of the solution to the health problems the U.S. public faces.
+With a Public Health degree from AIC, you can be part of the solution to the health problems the U.S. public faces.

 As a graduate, you will be ready for entry-level career opportunities in a variety of settings, and for graduate studies in Public Health or other related fields.

 As a graduate of the program, you will be prepared to work in a variety of settings and engage in a wide range of health promotion, health protection, and disease prevention activities.

 The program consists of a total of 120 credits: 42 general education, 47-48 credits of core courses and cognate courses requirements, 15 credits of a selected major-related concentration and 15-16 credits of free electives.
 Major requirements: 27-28 credits of public health (PCH) specific courses that reflect competencies for undergraduate public health programs set forth by the Association of Schools of Public Health; 20 credits consist of courses that provide support to the major (e.g. Bio- Anatomy & Physiology; healthcare finance, healthcare delivery system, and other related social sciences).